 The most beautiful goddess

 Hnoss is the Vanir goddess of beauty and desire.
-She is associated with love, lust and temptation.
-Hnoss and Gersemi are the twin daughters of Odr and Freyja.
-Hnoss’ name means jewel, precious gem, or treasure in Old Norse.
+She is associated with love and lust as well as temptation.
+She and Gersemi are the twin daughters of Odr and Freyja.
+Her name means jewel or precious gem as well as treasure in Old Norse.
 In fact, she is so beautiful that every pretty thing in the world is named after her as hnossir (treasures).

 In the old texts

-In the Ynglinga saga, Hnoss and Gersemi are mentioned as daughters of Freyja.
+In the Ynglinga saga, Hnoss and Gersemi are also mentioned as daughters of Freyja.

 Frequently Asked Questions